Women's History Month Highlight - Marie Curie

-Graphic featuring Women's History Month highlight on Marie Curie.
-(U.S. Navy Photo by Mass Communication Specialist 2nd Class Ethan Jaymes Morrow)
+NAPLES, Italy (March 9, 2023) Radio spot about Marie Curie, created for Women's History Month.
+(U.S. Navy Audio by Mass Communication Specialist 2nd Class Ethan Jaymes Morrow)

 |Date Taken: